RichardTsibu76/simple_shell/README.md

- Simple Shell
+Simple Shell.

 Resources

-Read or watch:
+You may read or watch whichever is suitable:

 Unix shell
 Thompson shell